 "I am so grateful for the generous support from the G. Rollie White Trust.
-Because of this scholarship, I have been able to pursue my passion for public service and have seen first-hand the positive impact that lawyers can have in our communities.
+Because of this scholarship, I was able to pursue my passion for public service in law school and have seen first-hand the positive impact that lawyers can have in our communities.
 Moreover, this new scholarship is evidence of Texas Law’s growing commitment to public interest law and public service.
-I’m so proud to have joined the amazing community of students, faculty, and alumni here."
+I’m so proud to have been part of this amazing community of students, faculty, and alumni."

 - Students Awarded Equal Justice Scholarship and G. Rollie White Public Service Scholarship

 - National Association of Women Judges' Access to Justice Scholarship Awarded to Paige Duggins, '17

 - Eight members of the class of 2017 receive Graduating Student Awards